A tale of two shuffle algebras: The shuffle algebra with spectral parameters

 The black dots in the middle of the braid appear because the variables on the braids in question are set equal to each other in the iterated residue.
 By sliding the black dots as far to the right as possible (which is allowed, due to Figure 12), we obtain:

 One readily notices that certain pairs of braids are twisted twice around each other, and these twists can be canceled up to a factor of $f(y/y')$ (due to the identity in Figure 13), where $y$ and $y'$ are the variables on the braids in question.
-Keeping in mind that the variables on the red strands are modified to the right of the red boxes, this yields the following braid:

-Note that the black dots on the right side of the braid above yield the same permutation as the black dots on the right side of the braid in Figure 14, due to the following identity:
+Keeping in mind that the variables on the red strands are modified to the right of the red boxes, this yields the braid in Figure 17.
+Note that the black dots on the right side of Figure 17 yield the same permutation as the black dots on the right side of the braid in Figure 14, due to the following identity:

 in the symmetric group $S(k)$.
 Therefore, the braid in Figure 17 is precisely of the form predicated in the right-hand side of \eqref{eqn:wheel}, which concludes our proof.

 \end{proof}

 \begin{proposition} For any $X \in \CA^+$ and any composition $k = \lambda_1 + ... + \lambda_u$, the tensor $Y = X^{(\lambda_1,...,\lambda_u)}$ that appears in \eqref{eqn:wheel} has at most simple poles at: